awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-requests.md

-# Setting Up a WebSocket API Integration Request in API Gateway<a name="apigateway-websocket-api-integration-requests"></a>
+# Setting up a WebSocket API integration request in API Gateway<a name="apigateway-websocket-api-integration-requests"></a>

 Setting up an integration request involves the following:
 + Choosing a route key to integrate to the backend\.
 + Specifying the backend endpoint to invoke, such as an AWS service or HTTP endpoint\.
 + Configuring how to transform the route request data, if necessary, into integration request data by specifying one or more request templates\.

-## Set Up a WebSocket API Integration Request Using the API Gateway Console<a name="apigateway-websocket-api-integration-request-using-console"></a>
+## Set up a WebSocket API integration request using the API Gateway console<a name="apigateway-websocket-api-integration-request-using-console"></a>

 **To add an integration request to a route in a WebSocket API using the API Gateway console**